DuPont Analysis: Meaning

 Return on equity (ROE) is a measure to determine the efficiency of a company in earning returns on the money invested by the equity shareholders.
 An investor will always be willing to invest in a company that commands a higher return on equity.

 It is the profit that a company derives for every dollar invested by the shareholders in the company.
 ROE or Return on Equity is given by:

 |Return on Equity (ROE) = Net Income / Shareholder’s Equity|

 Net Income = Net profit derived from the business

 Shareholders’ Equity = Capital invested by shareholders of the company

-ROE is a simple ratio and requires only 2 figures to calculate viz.
+ROE is a simple ratio and requires only 2 figures to calculate.
 Net Income and Shareholders Equity.
-Higher this ratio, better are the returns that shareholders get for every dollar invested.
-So, ideally from an investor’s point of view, Return on Equity should be as high as possible.
+The higher this ratio, the better are the returns that shareholders get for every dollar invested.
+So, ideally, from an investor’s point of view, Return on Equity should be as high as possible.

 ROE focuses only on the returns of the equity shareholders.
 It only measures a percentage rate of return earned by the investors from the underlying company.
-Therefore, the scope of this ratio is quite narrow.
-On the contrary, the ratio is converted into an expression by DuPont which not only presents the returns earned by the investors but also talks about three important parameters about a company’s performance.
+Therefore, the scope of this ratio is relatively narrow.
+On the contrary, the ratio is converted into an expression by DuPont, which presents the returns earned by the investors and talks about three important parameters of a company’s performance.
 These three parameters are Profitability, Operating Efficiency / Asset Utilization, and Financial Leverage.

 DuPont Analysis overcomes this drawback of ROE.
-It breaks ROE into 3 parts; thereby one can analyze the reason for increase/decrease in ROE.
+It breaks ROE into 3 parts; thereby, one can analyze the reason for the increase/decrease in ROE.